The big quizz on Leonardo da Vinci

 East or West?

 It seems that there is nothing easier than to distinguish the Western art from the Eeastern one.
 But the years of mutual influence and intervention of chance make this task more difficult and more interesting.
 We will show you two paintings.
-You need to identify which of them was created by the Japanese artist (another one will be by American or European artist).12 questions76 passed the test
+You need to identify which of them was created by the Japanese artist (another one will be by American or European artist).12 questions88 completed the test